 Second, capital gains have to be realized in order to be taxed.
 For tax purposes, a capital gain is realized when you complete the sale of an investment asset.
 Simple fluctuation in an asset’s price doesn’t trigger capital gains or losses, they simply track your potential value if you were to sell the asset today.

-So if your stock’s price increases in 2025, you do not owe taxes.
-However, if you sell that stock and receive the money from that sale in 2025, you will owe taxes in 2025.
+So, if your stock’s price increases in 2025, you would not owe taxes.
+However, if you were to sell that stock and receive the money from that sale in 2025, you would owe taxes in 2025.

 What Are Capital Losses?